Colin O'Brien (hurler)

 Colin O'Brien (born 2000) is an Irish hurler who plays for club side Liscarroll Churchtown Gaels and at inter-county level with the Cork senior hurling team.
 He usually lines out as a forward.

 Career

 O'Brien first came to prominence at juvenile and underage levels with the Liscarroll Churchtown Gaels combination.
 He first appeared on the inter-county scene as a corner-forward on the Cork under-17 team that won the one-off All-Ireland Under-17 Championship in 2017.
 O'Brien was also a member of the Cork minor team that lost the 2017 All-Ireland minor final to Galway.
-He progressed onto the unde-20 team and won an All-Ireland Under-20 Championship title in 2020.
+He progressed onto the under-20 team and won an All-Ireland Under-20 Championship title in 2020.
 O'Brien joined the Cork senior hurling team as a member of the extended training panel in 2021 and made his debut against Offaly in the 2022 National League.